Adalab/bda-modulo-3-evaluacion-final-e-garciab/README.md

 This project is the final assessment for Module 3 of the Data Analytics Bootcamp Promo D by Adalab.

 ---
 :woman_technologist: **Learnings from the module:**
-- Libraries used: Numpy, Pandas, Seaborn, Matplotlib.
+- Libraries: Numpy, Pandas, Seaborn, Matplotlib.
 - Techniques:
     - Exploratory Data Analysis (EDA).
     - Data merging and cleaning.